hpcleuven/VscDocumentation/source/software/module_system.rst

    $ module spider python

 Note that ``spider`` is case-insensitive and looks for partial matches.
+Unfortunately, the output might in some cases be very exhaustive.
-If you only need to look for the python modules, you can try to include / in the module search
+If you only need to look for the python modules, you can try to include ``/`` in the module search, e.g.:

 ::